Education

 For the last two decades, Tamara has taught a diverse group of learners from pre-k through college.
 A Morehead-Cain Scholar, she received her B.A. in Child Development and Family Studies and Birth to Kindergarten licensure from the University of North Carolina at Chapel Hill.
 Tamara was then trained to work with students with autism through the TEACCH program at the UNC School of Medicine.
 Her love of reading and books led her to pursue her M.Ed. in Reading and Pre-K/Primary Education.

 Tamara has presented at local, regional, and national conferences for teachers and has provided professional development at numerous public and private schools.
-She twice presented at the NISOD International Conference on Teaching and Leadership Excellence and was also recognized as a NISOD Excellence Award Recipient.
+She has presented twice at the NISOD International Conference on Teaching and Leadership Excellence and was also recognized as a recipient of the NISOD Excellence Award.
 Locally, Tamara has served as a mentor for NC Pre-K teachers in Buncombe and Madison Counties and worked on multiple early childhood projects with Buncombe Partnership for Children and Children First/Communities in Schools.
 She is a member of the Buncombe NC Pre-K Advisory Committee.